Yeb02/Minecraft/README.md

 2- capture.py uses the scanner_live src from the 'tools' repo to plot live in Minecraft a phone's camera video feed.

 3- pycraft_001.py and 3d_plot.py are an ongoing attempt at 3D-plotting objects from the quixel-megascan library (unreal engine).
 Using the threading module to speed up the process.
 The more core the CPU has, the faster.
-But it doesn't change much, so Anaconda Accelerate may be a better solution.
+But it doesn't change much, so Numba may be a better solution.

 3D display of point clouds, here using a model from https://drive.google.com/drive/folders/1Ih_Zz9a6UcbUlaA-puEB_is7DYvXrb4w.
 Colors can be made to correspond to the point cloud, but it takes longer to appear in game.